27 Best Zucchini Companion Plants (and What to Avoid)

 Echinacea repels pumpkin bugs and aphids.

-Also called coneflower, echinacea is naturally bug repellant, particularly for squash bugs and aphids.
+Also called coneflower, echinacea is naturally bug repellent, particularly for squash bugs and aphids.
 While it keeps these pests away from zucchini, it also draws in the pollinators you need for healthy, robust squash harvests.

 This popular annual is also referred to as purple coneflower.
 They are also native to the United States, and are a perfect flower for those individuals looking to plant native species alongside their vegetable garden.